pic pic

 1.0

-Broadcasting provides a streamlined alternative to for-loops.
-This principle extends to mutations as well.
+Broadcasting provides a streamlined alternative to for-loops, and can be used for mutations as well.
 The implementation is based on the broadcasting of the assignment operator =, denoted as .=.
 Specifically, the syntax is x[<indices>] .= <expression>, where <expression> can be either a vector or a scalar.

 When in particular x[<indices>] appears on the left-hand side of .= and <expression> is a vector, the .= operator produces the same outcome as using =.
 In fact, using = rather than .= tends to be more performant in those cases.